ludykraks/Gold/src/blog/order-amazon-ghana.md

         price, shipping & import fees deposit to Ghana.
 Make sure you check and you are okay with the total price.</p>
        <p>4.
 After that, you can click on the cart and <em>Proceed to checkout</em>.</p>
        <p>5.
 Select your shipping address and place your order.
 You can
-       place it in US Dollar or Ghana Cedi.</p>
+       place it in US Dollar or Ghana Cedi.
+It's better to order in Ghana Cedis.</p>
        <p>6.
 You will then receive an email confirming your order.</p>
        <p>7.
 Money from you debit card will be deducted when you items are shipped.
        <p>After your order has been successfully placed, visit Amazon.com, click on on menu and select <em>Order</em> to track your order.</p>